 One of the core concepts behind maintaining effective security in an organisation is to prepare information security plans and implement to minimise risk and prepare for business continuity.

 Our national authority on cyber security, NCSC, defines 10 steps to cyber security as:

 - Removable Media Controls

 - Remote Working

-Hopefully, doubts around information security, it’s principles along with examples and security policies know-how added to your knowledge.
-Fulfillment of information security principles and the compliance is an ongoing process due to todays complexities between different systems and the constant changes due to ongoing data flows and improvements.
+Hopefully, doubts around information security, its principles, along with examples and security policies know-how, added to your knowledge.
+Fulfilling information security principles and compliance is an ongoing process due to today’s complexities between different systems and the constant changes due to ongoing data flows and improvements.

 Taking a few precautions that in your hope might be extensive work may be an understatement and false hope of achieving data security around your organisation.
 This must be validated by third party independent providers, the subject experts who can vouch for your measures and help you with your IT security strategy.

-Should you require an informal advice or advisory around your security concerns, get in touch.
+Should you require a piece of informal advice or advisory around your security concerns, get in touch.

 Harman Singh is a security professional with over 15 years of consulting experience in both public and private sectors.

 As the Managing Consultant at Cyphere, he provides cyber security services to retailers, fintech companies, SaaS providers, housing and social care, construction and more.
 Harman specialises in technical risk assessments, penetration testing and security strategy.